 - Loss of bladder control

-Increased heart rate, blood pressure, and body temperature are common and can become problematic, as they can lead to seizures and both respiratory and cardiac issues.
+Increased heart rate, blood pressure, and body temperature are common and can become problematic, leading to seizures and respiratory and cardiac issues.

 When individuals reach stage 3 of cocaine toxicity, they could experience: